ryterdal/guide_reproducible_research/chapters/03_secondary_practices.md

 Historically, databases were restricted to primarily tabular data (rows and columns), in what is called a relational database.
-In recent years though, new types of databases have come on the scene that can efficiently store all sorts of different data, including nested (tree based) data, graph data, and unstructured text.
+In recent years though, new types of databases have come on the scene that can efficiently store all sorts of different data, including nested or tree based data, graph data, and unstructured text.
 The type of data you have will inform what kind of database would be best for you, which you can find out more about in the [Overview of Databases and Data Storage reader][datalab-db]